Severe storm preparation for transport and logistics businesses

 - Remember it's okay to accept assistance, even if you think others are worse off.

-- Consider how to reduce the impact of future events on operations and buildings.
+- Plan how to reduce the impact of future events on operations, fleet and buildings.

-- Replace destroyed equipment, stock, records and documents.
+- Replace or repair damaged vehicles, aircraft, boats, equipment, records and documents.

 - Assess your finances, cashflow and break-even point.